Back to 3DGeo Acquisition Page

 - Intensity imagery, GeoTIFF

-Foundational Derived Product (Publicly available data served as authoritative products from state agency distribution portals)
+Foundational Derived Products are publicly available data served as authoritative products from state agency distribution portals.

 - 1-ft Contour Dataset

 - Hillshaded DEM

 The cost will vary by LAA based on how many partnerships can be found and the number of counties that participate.
 The larger the contiguous area, the cheaper it will be.
 The more partners, the cheaper it will be for each partner.
 Initially, we will provide a cost range based on other current projects.
 As Minnesota's lidar acquisition moves along, the USGS will provide an updated the 3D Geomatics Committee with a per mile cost that we will share.

 This is not a plan BY the State of Minnesota, it is a plan FOR the state of Minnesota.
 This plan was developed by a Committee with several members across all levels of government and the private sector IN Minnesota FOR Minnesota.
 Feedback on the Plan content and additions/contributions to the Case Studies included in the Plan are welcomed by all.

 The architecture of 3DGeo (PDF) brings dozens of stakeholders together to serve common goals under one Geospatial Advisory Council charter.
 3DGeo is comprised of subject matter experts organized by workgroup sectors.
 Each workgroup operates by the guidance of its own work plan.
 Workgroup members specialize in data development, management, dissemination, application, and end user business needs.

 What is the goal of this plan?

 Collect high density lidar at QL1 in every part of the state over the course of several years, in tandem with the USGS 3DEP plan.